-- After your Cluster has finished provisioning, navigate to your Cluster Details page.
+- After your Cluster has finished provisioning, select Details listed under the navigation menu of your Cluster.
 All your nodes should be in a Running state with no errors listed.
-Some infrastructure providers allocate both public and private (data centre local) IP addresses to cluster nodes.
+Some infrastructure providers allocate both public and private (data center local) IP addresses to cluster nodes.
 If both are available, they will be listed with their respective nodes on this page.

-Note: We suggest that if your application is running within the same data centre as your cluster, you investigate configuring your client to connect to the private addresses.
+Note: We suggest that if your application is running within the same data centre as your cluster, you should configure your client to connect to the private addresses.
 Please refer to your provider’s pricing documentation.

 - Instaclustr manages the firewall permissions for the nodes in your cluster.
 Each cluster node only allows connections from one or more trusted IP addresses.
-You can add one or more trusted IP addresses to the cluster firewall on the Cluster Settings page for the cluster.
+You can add one or more trusted IP addresses to the cluster firewall by selecting Firewall Rules from the navigation menu.